fbpx

 Sunrise from the Snake River Overlook in Wyoming with the Grand Tetons

-At such heights, the reduced oxygen levels can lead to altitude sickness, a condition characterized by symptoms like dizziness, nausea, and shortness of breath.
+At such heights, the reduced oxygen levels can lead to altitude sickness, characterized by dizziness, nausea, and shortness of breath.

 Continuous self-monitoring and understanding your body's response to the altitude can prevent complications and ensure a more comfortable visit.